Chart Color Schemes

 AreaSearch analysis reveals Myrtle Bank significantly outperforming the majority of regions assessed nationwide

-Conversely, construction employs only 5.4% of local workers, below Greater Adelaide's 8.7%.
-Employment opportunities seem limited locally, as indicated by Census data comparing working population to resident population.
-In the past year, employment increased by 3.4%, while labour force grew by 3.6%, raising the unemployment rate slightly.
-In contrast, Greater Adelaide saw employment grow by 3.0% and unemployment fall by 0.1 percentage points.
-State-level data from November 25, 2025 shows South Australia's employment grew by 1.19% year-on-year, with an unemployment rate of 4.0%, outperforming the national average of 0.14%.
-National employment forecasts project a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Myrtle Bank's employment mix suggests local employment could increase by 7.4% in five years and 15.2% in ten years, though this is a simplified extrapolation for illustrative purposes only.
+The area had a notable specialization in professional & technical services with an employment share twice the regional level, while construction employed only 5.4%, below Greater Adelaide's 8.7%.
+Over a 12-month period ending unspecified, employment increased by 3.2% alongside labour force growth of 3.4%, raising unemployment by 0.1 percentage points.
+In contrast, Greater Adelaide saw employment grow by 3.0%, labour force expand by 2.9%, and unemployment fall by 0.1 percentage points.
+National employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Myrtle Bank's employment mix suggests local employment could increase by 7.4% over five years and 15.2% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment